otatebe/chfs/README.md

 # CHFS - Consistent hashing file system

-CHFS is a parallel consistent hashing file system.
-File chunks are distributed among file servers using consistent hashing.
+CHFS is a parallel consistent hashing file system created instantly using node-local storages such as persistent memory and NVMe SSD.
+It exploits the performance of persistent memory using persistent in-memory key-value store pmemkv.
+For NVMe SSD, it uses the POSIX backend.
+It supports InfiniBand verbs for high performance data access.

 ## Quick installation steps